batmac/ccat/README.md

-  -S, --style string       style to use (only used if -H, look below for the list) -F, --formatter string   formatter to use (only used if -H, look below for the list) -P, --lexer string       lexer to use (only used if -H, look below for the list) -m, --mutator string     mutator to use
-  -V, --version            print version on stdout
+  -S, --style string       style to use (only used if -H, look below for the list) -F, --formatter string   formatter to use (only used if -H, look below for the list) -P, --lexer string       lexer to use (only used if -H, look below for the list) -m, --mutators string    mutators to use (comma-separated) -V, --version            print version on stdout
       --license            print license on stdout
   -h, --help               print usage